The carnivore diet consists entirely of meat and animal products, excluding all other foods.

-Summary Meals and snacks on the Carnivore Diet consist entirely of animal products and offer little variety.
+Meals and snacks on the carnivore diet consist entirely of animal products and offer little variety.

-It’s said to aid weight loss and several health issues, but no research backs these claims.
+It’s said to aid weight loss and several health issues, but no reliable research backs these claims.

 What’s more, it’s high in fat and sodium, contains no fiber or beneficial plant compounds, and is difficult to maintain long term.